- Faculty & Staff

 Schedule changes are free and most can be made through AccessPlus.
 No adviser signature required.
 Drops during this time will not count toward the drop limit and will not go on your permanent record.

 Second week of classes through the Fri. of week 10 in the fall and spring semesters.
 Adviser and instructor signatures required.
 Approved drops other than administrative go on permanent record and count toward drop limit.
-There is a schedule change fee.

 Anytime after 2nd period.
 Permitted only for extenuating circumstances.
 May require a written statement from the instructor and the student.
 Must be approved by the dean of the student's college or authorized representative.
 Drops other than administrative go on permanent record and count toward drop limit.
-There is a schedule change fee.

 Deadlines by semester.